This West Hollywood Home Embodies the “Library of Wealth” Trend - ExBulletin

 As they prepared to tackle the interiors, the couple felt she was the perfect person to help them create a personalized, layered look that would be more about reflecting each other than achieving a particular style.
 The finished product is a deeply personal home that aims to highlight couples' collections and enhance their daily lives through thoughtful design that always reflects Scher's philosophy.

-By the time I arrived, they had already started the gutting process, so the layout had already been decided, says Scher.
+They had already started the gutting process by the time I arrived, so the layout had already been decided, says Scher.
 I was focusing more on designing millwork and making all the custom bookcases for them, so we could really get down to the space layout and floor plans.

 The couple needed plenty of flexible space to accommodate daily life with their three dogs while still being gracious enough to host high-rise gatherings and entertain guests on long weekends.
 The added benefit of their many hobbies and collections being a central part of the design scheme meant it was important for Scher to create plenty of custom storage spaces that could also double as display pieces.